composer/composer/doc/06-config.md

 - `report` means abandoned packages are reported as an error but do not cause the command to exit with a non-zero code.
 - `fail` means abandoned packages will cause audits to fail with a non-zero code.

+Since Composer 2.6.7 the default and the configuration in composer.json can be overriden via the `COMPOSER_AUDIT_ABANDONED` environmant variable.

 ## use-parent-dir

 When running Composer in a directory where there is no composer.json, if there